 In this review, I’m going to walk you through my varied experience with it over the past few weeks.
 Whether you’re looking to try it for the first time or just to see what the current version is like, stick around.

 First, let’s start by taking a look at the process I use to review these dating apps and websites to make sure they’re all judged equally.

 For reasons I’ll get into soon, this is the best way I can describe my experience with Plenty of Fish.
 It didn’t take long for my mindset on this review to go from interest and intrigue to “wtf?” and that’s kind of where it stayed.

 First, let’s compare it against another big name in the dating scene, especially for hookups.
-Adult Friend Finder has almost 105 million users and a long-standing reputation.
+AFF has almost 105 million users and a long-standing reputation.
 If hookups and casual dating are what you’re looking for, it’s an obvious option to check out.

 From a simple sign-up process to active, quality members and an inclusive environment, it’s an ideal control to compare against.
 So, let’s take a look at the numbers.

 Our team rates each site objectively based on many hours of independent research, the features each site offers, and how it compares with other sites.
 The ratings are the opinion of our editors and their extensive experience.

 Our opinion of how attractive the typical woman is that uses this site and how easy they are to connect with compared to other sites.